Michael112233/Michael112233.github.io/_pages/cv.md

 {% include base_path %}

-The page shows the brief information about me, details can be checked [here](https://michael112233.github.io/files/michael_cv.pdf)
+The page shows the brief information about me.
+Details can be checked [here](https://michael112233.github.io/files/michael_cv.pdf)

 Education
 ======